akarimp/Oceanlyz/docs/2_Getting_Started_Matlab.rst

 GNU Octave users need to install/load GNU Octave Signal package (https://gnu-octave.github.io/packages/signal) for running the OCEANLYZ spectral analysis.
 It gives OCEANLYZ access to GNU Octave Welch's power spectral density calculation.
 However, GNU Octave Signal package is not required for zero-crossing analysis.
-The list of installed packages can be found by using a following command in a command window:
+The list of installed packages can be found by running the following command in the Command Window:

 .. code:: octave

     >> pkg list

 GNU Octave comes with Signal package but it needs to loaded every time GNU Octave starts.
-The Signal package can be loaded inside GNU Octave by using a following command in a command window (This should be done every time GNU Octave is opened):
+The Signal package can be loaded inside GNU Octave by running the following command in the Command Window (This should be done every time GNU Octave is opened):

 .. code:: octave

     >> pkg load signal

-If GNU Octave Signal Package is not already installed, it should be first installed from https://packages.octave.org, and then get loaded by using the following commands in the command window:
+If GNU Octave Signal Package is not already installed, it should be first installed from https://packages.octave.org, and then get loaded by running the following commands in the Command Window:

 .. code:: octave